Jonathan Brookins

-Jonathan Quinn Brookins (born August 13, 1985) is an American mixed martial artist who competed as a featherweight for the Ultimate Fighting Championship.
+Jonathan Brookins (born August 13, 1985) is an American former mixed martial artist who competed as a featherweight for the Ultimate Fighting Championship.
 A professional MMA competitor since 2006, Brookins has mostly fought in Florida, as well as competing in The Ultimate Fighter: Team GSP vs. Team Koscheck.
 On December 4, 2010, Brookins defeated Michael Johnson to become the Ultimate Fighter and earn a contract with the UFC.
-During his time at Lindenwood University he was also the college roommate of former fellow UFC fighter Mike Rio.
+During his time at Lindenwood University, he was also the college roommate of former fellow UFC fighter Mike Rio.

 Early life

 Brookins was born on August 13, 1985, in Portland, Oregon.
 He attended high school at Century High School in Hillsboro, Oregon, a suburb of Portland.
 There he started wrestling, winning a state title his senior year and earning a scholarship to Lindenwood University.

 Mixed martial arts career

 Background

 Brookins was introduced to mixed martial arts by Charles Bennett.
 After meeting him and training with him, Brookins made his professional MMA debut against Allen Berube, a TUF 5 veteran.
 Having only trained in wrestling, Brookins surprised himself by winning via KO in under twenty seconds.

 Brookins has mostly fought at featherweight, most notably in World Extreme Cagefighting where he lost to José Aldo via TKO in the third round.
 Brookins would later rebound at Bellator 1 where he defeated Stephen Ledbetter via submission (rear naked choke).

 Brookins then won two fights in G-Force fights, the most notable being a submission victory over Luis Palomino.